mchalela/RandomSDSS/README.md

 z = randomsdss.z_random(z_array, size=10_000)
 ```

-The z_random is a complementary function since does not use any information
+The z_random is a complementary function since it doesn't use any information
-regarding the SDSS catalogs, only the provided redshift array.
+from the SDSS catalogs, only the provided redshift array.

 ### Author